crashoverride777/swifty-receipt-validator/README.md

         }
     }
 ```

+In older versions of SwiftyReceiptValidator I was suggesting to also add this code to the `.restored` case which was incorrect.

 Note: There is also `Combine` support for this method if you are targeting iOS 13 and above